 Commercial Auto Insurance

 It goes without saying that you need auto liability insurance for your food truck.
 But many food truck owners make the wrong choice when it comes to coverage.
+And there are state specific coverages for PA that you need to be aware of.

 As a business, your food truck requires commercial auto insurance.
 This will cover your truck in the event of a collision or accident, a non-traffic incident (such as a fire), injury, or an incident with an uninsured driver or bicyclist.